FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo.md

 | **[Tengu](/en/hanafuda/manufacturers/nintendo/tengu)**  <br>(天狗) |![2._tengu_1_late_showa.jpg](/suryong_nintendo_labels/2._tengu_1_late_showa.jpg =150x)| Beige-colored plastic box with a black/red flap that closes on both ends of the box. | Faint clear-coat on the front; Glossy on the back | Trademark first registered in Japan Pat.
 Off. in 1912. |
 | **[Miyako no Hana](/en/hanafuda/manufacturers/nintendo/miyako_no_hana)**  <br>(都の花, flowers of the capital) |![3._miyako_no_hana.jpg](/suryong_nintendo_labels/3._miyako_no_hana.jpg =150x)| Two-piece clear plastic box. | Uncoated front; Slightly matte back | Trademark first registered in Japan Pat.
 Off. in 1930. |

-Nintendo also uses a different brand called “Chiyozakura”, which was first released sometime in the 1990's (possibly 1994) for sale in convenience stores.
+Also, Nintendo used to have a different brand called “Chiyozakura”, which was first released sometime in the 1990's (possibly 1994) for sale in convenience stores.
 It has the same price as a Miyako no Hana deck, and the quality is the same.
+It seems to have been quietly discontinued.

 | Brand | Label | Packaging | Card texture | Other Notes |
 | --- | --- | --- | --- | --- |